-I have been always fascinated by humans, the human nature, what makes us what we are, bus also what connects us to the life that expands beyond our “humanity”.
-In a desire to discover the world, to reveal what is hidden, the surface became my obsession.
+I have always been fascinated by humans, human nature, what makes us what we are, but also what connects us to life that expands beyond our “humanity”.
+In a desire to un-skin the world, to reveal what is hidden, the surface became my obsession.
 I needed to go deeper, but also to reach a “ground”, a terrestrial tale that would talk about what is alive in the humane.
 In my quest I often changed materials; my anchor, my constant coordinate was a desire to explore to the deepest my obsessions.

 I started with works that used the surface of the paper that through a laborious movement of material removal, would thus transform into an ethereal network of connections: a reminiscence of memory’s structure.
 Later on, I would pass to sculpture.
 Breaking and reassembling found material (porcelain bibelots) was my way of talking of the imperfection of the beauty of life.
 Surface again resurges as a way of depicting the skin, often wounded in these small scale sculptures.

 Skin, which often reappears in my works, became a metaphor for the surface, for a way of being in connection with the world, that carries in it a suggestive meaning; a meaning that cannot be seen outside its precarious nature.
 This surface, material or allegorical, always bears the immanence of a double meaning: it can be seen as both a barrier and a surface of inter-connectivity.
 In this context, surface is never meant to remain intact; it squirms, wraps and finally transforms through a revitalizing force that opens the way to new perspectives.